Structural Deficit Reduction Plan

 Purpose: To develop a comprehensive list of programs offered by our schools and develop a recommendation for a continuum of services throughout the district.
 This includes opportunities to best support student needs through a variety of program offerings, including early childhood, dual-language expansion, Individualized Education Services (IES), magnet schools and programming (eg, ACC and TWI).
 Additionally the group will consider program evaluation, grade center feasibility, and strategic program placement to best use our spaces and effectively support student needs.

-Led by: Dr. Katie Speth, District 65 Assistant Superintendent of Instructional Leadership, with support from Dr. Susan Harkin (Student-Centered Services consultant)
+Led by: Dr. Katie Speth, District 65 Assistant Superintendent of Academics, with support from Dr. Susan Harkin (Student-Centered Services consultant)

 Responsibilities